The distribution of large quadratic character sums and applications: The distribution of the tail of the P olya Fourier series for prime discriminants: Proof of Theorem

 In order to prove Theorem \ref{KeyResultPrimes} we follow the same lines of the proof of Theorem \ref{KeyResult} but we replace the large sieve inequality \eqref{BabyLargeSieve} by the following large sieve inequality for prime discriminants, which is a special case of Lemma 9 of Montgomery and Vaughan \cite{MV79} (see also Lemma 1 of \cite{BaMo}).

 \begin{lem} [Lemma 9 of \cite{MV79}] Let $x, N$ be real numbers such that $x\geq 2$ and $2\leq N\leq x^{1/3}$.
 Then for arbitrary complex numbers $a_1, \dots, a_N$ we have

-\end{lem} Since the number of primes up to $x$ is smaller by a factor of size $\log x$ compared to the number of fundamental discriminants up to $x$, it only suffices to establish the analogue of Proposition \ref{TailUnsmooth} for prime discriminants, since the savings in Propositions \ref{Tail1} and \ref{Tail2} are much larger than $\log x$.
-Therefore we can use these results by embedding the set of primes $p\leq x$ in the set of fundamental discriminants $d$ with $|d|\leq x$.
+\end{lem} Since the number of primes up to $x$ is smaller by a factor of size $\log x$ compared to the number of fundamental discriminants up to $x$, it suffices to establish the analogue of Proposition \ref{TailUnsmooth} for prime discriminants.
+Indeed, the savings in Propositions \ref{Tail1} and \ref{Tail2} are much larger than $\log x$, and hence we can use these results in this setting as well by simply embedding the set of primes $p\leq x$ in the set of fundamental discriminants $d$ with $|d|\leq x$.

 \begin{pro} Let $h(n)$ be a completely multiplicative function such that $|h(n)|\leq 1$ for all $n$.
 Let $Y= \exp(C\log_2 x \log _3 x/\log_4 x)$, for some suitably large constant $C$.
 Then, for any positive integer $2\leq k\leq \log x/(3\log Y)$ and real number $(k\log k)/10\leq y\leq k^2$ we have